6 Home Remedies to Alleviate Back Pain

 There is nothing more debilitating than back pains caused by hours of sitting at your office desk, poor sleep postures, injuries, regular and heavy lifting and so on.
 Sometimes you get some relief with massage, but most of the times people reach for some pills and drugs they hope will work.
 Before self-medicating, you should try a few home remedies to ease your pain.
 Of course, if the problem persists, you should definitely go see your doctor.

-If you are lucky enough to get your hands on the best performing inversion table, then get ready to say goodbye to stinging back pains for good.
+If you are lucky enough to get your hands on inversion table, then get ready to say goodbye to stinging back pains for good.
 As a matter of fact, its key benefit is eliminating the need to have back pain surgery.
 The inversion table also helps repair herniated discs, improve your lung function, and reduce headaches caused by back pain.

 Until then, however, let’s see six other ways to manage your pain at home!

 1. Rubs and Essential Oils